-The Non-Stress Test (NST) is considered one of fetal monitor that continuously records the Fetal position11.
-Heart Rate (FHR).
+The Non-Stress Test (NST) is considered one of the most effective methods for evaluating fetal well-being during the prenatal period by using an electric fetal monitor that continuously records the Fetal Heart Rate (FHR).
 It is a non-invasive, simple, and emergency diagnostic procedure that is easily interpreted.
-NST is an assessment tool that can be about 20 to 45 minutes.
-It can be done in the outpatient clinic without any adverse effects for the mother and fetus 5,6 .
+NST is an assessment tool that can be done in the third trimester of pregnancy and take about 20 to 45 minutes.
+It can be done in the outpatient clinic without any adverse effects for the mother and fetus^{5,6}.

 Fetal heart rate acceleration during fetal movement is the most important feature of the NST test.
 NST recognize the association of the fetal neurological condition with cardiovascular reflex responses.
 FHR acceleration one of the factors that indicated the progressive fetal compromise when it disappeared from Cardiotocographic (CTG) recording.
-The NST interpretation follows а systematic approach that includes: baseline FHR, beat to beat variability, acceleration, and deceleration7.
+The NST interpretation follows a systematic approach that includes: baseline FHR, beat to beat variability, acceleration, and deceleration7.

 The interpretation of the NST is described as reactive or non-reactive.
 The reactive NST criteria are at least two FHR accelerations of 15 beats/minute above the baseline FHR and lasting at least 15 seconds.
 A healthy fetus has this acceleration every 20 to 30 minutes of active sleep and rarely takes more than one hour.
-If the NST is non-reactive, it should be repeated for another 20 minutes to distinguish whether the fetus is in a period of prolonged quiet sleep from fetal hypoxia^{7,8}
+If the NST is non-reactive, it should be repeated for another 20 minutes to distinguish whether the fetus is in a period of prolonged quiet sleep from fetal hypoxia^{7,8}.

 Nemours studies reveal different results regarding maternal position during CTG.
 Aluş et al. conducted a randomized control trial to compare the effect of different maternal positions on CTG results.
 They examined CTG results in supine, left lateral, semi-fowler, and sitting position.
 They concluded that the supine position has the lowest non-reactivity on the CTG.
-Furthermore, it was associated with
+Furthermore, it was associated with numerous discomforts such as breathing difficulties and back pain9.